SunghoLee/HybriDroid/README.md

 BUILD SUCCESSFUL in [xx]s
 ```

-The build script creates hybridroid.jar file in the same directory with in which the script is.
+The build script creates hybridroid.jar file in the directory in which the script is.

 ## Running HybriDroid